-Located in Upper Wairau Valley, a remote corner in one of the most remote wine regions in the world, Hillersden is an interesting winery that is as much about Kiwi ingenuity as it is of wine.
+Located in Upper Wairau Valley, a remote corner in one of the most remote wine regions in the world, Hillersden is an interesting winery that is as much about Kiwi ingenuity as it is about wine.

 The interesting thing about this winery is that it rose from the ashes.
-In 2016, they brought on a new winemaker, Adam Kubrock, from Washingon States’ Walla Walla Valley.
+In 2016, they brought on a new winemaker, Adam Kubrock, from Washington States’ Walla Walla Valley.
 They also dumped their American importers and distributors and took those jobs on themselves, a risky move for any winery.

 Glad to see they have the grit to keep making wine.
 Cheers, gents!